-The negative slope of the production possibilities frontier illustrates the concept of opportunity cost.
-Moving along the production possibilities frontier, producing additional units of a good requires that the output of the other good must fall.
-This tradeoff is the opportunity cost of producing more of the first good.
+The negative slope of the production possibility curve illustrates the concept of opportunity cost.
+Moving along the production possibility frontier, producing additional units of a good requires that the output of another good must fall.
+This sacrifice is the opportunity cost of producing more of the first good.